nima-m-git/blog/README.md

 # Blog

-Blog is a blog app, backend made with Node JS, and frontends with Reac There is a user site, and a blogger/admin site
+Blog is a blog app, backend made with Node JS, and frontends with React

+There are separate user and blogger sites

 ## Codes